xenonview-com/view-js-sdk/README.md

 ### Heartbeats   <a id='heartbeat'></a>

-Business Outcomes and Customer Journey Milestones are tracked locally in memory until you commit them to the Xenon View system.
+Business Outcomes and Customer Experience Milestones are tracked locally in memory until you commit them to the Xenon View system.
 You can use the heartbeat call if you want to commit in batch.
 Additionally, the heartbeat call will update a last-seen metric for customer journeys that have yet to arrive at Business Outcome.
-The last-seen metric is useful when analyzing stalled Customer Journeys.
+The last-seen metric is useful when analyzing stalled Customer Experiences.

 Usage is as follows: